alejo-c/pets-api/README.md

 # Pets API Server

 This project provides a RESTful API that manages the adoption requests for cats and dogs in a MySQL database named `petsdb`.
-This API allows you to perform CRUD (Create, Read, Update, Delete) operations on the pet, adopters, and adoptino requests records stored in the `pets`, `adopters` and `adoption_requests` tables, including an extra operations to approve and reject adoption requests.
+This API allows you to perform CRUD (Create, Read, Update, Delete) operations on the pet, adopters, and adoption requests records stored in the `pets`, `adopters` and `adoption_requests` tables, including an extra operations to approve and reject adoption requests.

 **Made by:** José Alejandro Castrillón Ortega.